mscdex/pg2/README.md

 ====

 * Allow passing back of data type OIDs for columns sent by the server

-* `client.abort()` that implicitly opens a new, temporary connection to kill the currently running query

 * COPY data support (both in and out)